torchlard/Notes/Server/graphql.md

 query:
 {
   hero {
-    name  // can return single item / list of items
+    name!  // can return single item / list of items
+    // if compulsory, then use !
   }
 }